 Indirect Investigation Methods

 The indirect approach to evaluating subsurface conditions includes all methods that acquire information without physically invading or penetrating the ground surface.
-Such methods include interpreting and evaluating aerial photographs, geologic maps, groundwater contour maps, topographic maps and other types of published information, along with geophysical methods such as electromagnetism and ground penetrating radar.
+Such methods include interpreting and evaluating aerial photographs, geologic maps, groundwater contour maps, topographic maps, and other types of published information, along with geophysical methods.

-Ardaman maintains a full library of information relating to geotechnical engineering, hydrology and geoenvironmental sciences.
-Our librarian makes sure that the most recent maps, photographs, and reports are readily available to our engineers and scientists.
-Our information resources include a database containing information on over 140,000 projects completed by Ardaman since 1959.
+Ardaman maintains a full library of information relating to geotechnical engineering, hydrology and geo-environmental sciences.
+Our librarian makes sure that the most recent maps, photographs and reports are readily available to our engineers and scientists.
+Our information resources include a database containing information on over 175,000 projects completed by Ardaman since 1959.
 These resources are routinely tapped for preliminary evaluations, to help develop a field investigation program, and to augment the data obtained from the field program.

 Ardaman's personnel are capable of applying and evaluating geophysical investigation procedures.
-Our staff is equipped with ground penetrating radar, electromagnetic equipment and soil resistivity devices to explore underground conditions.
+Our staff is equipped with ground penetrating radar, electromagnetic equipment, micro-gravity, seismic and soil resistivity devices to explore underground conditions.
 Most importantly, we are aware of the limitations of these methods and recognize that they are interpretive in nature and are best used when complemented with direct exploration techniques.

 Direct Investigation Methods